Ken-FFT/Ken-FFT/ADS. M.S at SU/IST 652 Scripting for data analysis/README.md

 The project is to process a semi-structured file about a midwesterner's favorite tweets.
 This file is a jsonl file from data.world (https://data.world/a2liz/favorited-tweets).

+Final Project: Amazon Fine Food Recommendation System

+Member: QZ

+Topic:
+Python, NLP, recommendation system

+As a final project, a recommendation system based on the reviews is a good choice to explore the structured data and unstructured data.
+The reviews come from the Kaggle dataset
+(https://www.kaggle.com/snap/amazon-fine-food-reviews).
+The dataset consists of over 500,000 rows and 10 columns dating from 1999 to 2012.